Office Address & Phone Numbers

 M. Stacey Hawver, Stanford Law School 1987

 Registered as 501(c)(3) organization in the state of California

 To help disadvantaged people improve their lives through equal access to justice.

 Who Qualifies to Receive Assistance from Legal Aid?

 Legal Aid provides free civil legal services that help overcome legal barriers to life's basics.
 Our clients are vulnerable children, disadvantaged families, frail seniors, domestic violence survivors and persons with disabilities who reside in San Mateo County.
-Last year we closed nearly 2,500 case and our clients had a median income of less than $14,000.
+Last year we opened more than 2,000 cases, impacting over 6,200 people, and our clients had a median income of less than $19,000.
 Please contact us at 650-558-0915 for more information.